 - The Los Angeles County Sheriff’s Dept (LASD) Fraud & Cyber Crimes Bureau has seen an increase in online scams, phishing, and hacking attempts related to COVID-19.
 Criminals use fake emails or texts to get individuals to share valuable personal information, such as account numbers, Social Security numbers, or login IDs and passwords.
 LASD advises individuals: Do not click on unknown links, either from your cell phone or your computer; instead, go to trusted websites by typing in the URL yourself.

-To report violations of Stay at Home and other related orders, call the Los Angeles County Dept of Public Health’s Customer Call Center at 888-700-9995 between 8:00 AM - 5:00 PM, email: EHmail@PH.LACounty.gov, or file an online complaint with the Los Angeles County Dept of Environmental Health.
+- To report violations of Stay at Home and other related orders, call the Los Angeles County Department of Public Health’s Customer Call Center at 888-700-9995 between 8:00 AM - 5:00 PM, email: EHmail@PH.LACounty.gov, or file an online complaint with the Los Angeles County Department of Environmental Health.

 - Construction Sites: Violations of orders requiring physical distancing (maintaining six feet between individuals) apply to workers on construction sites.
 Violations can be reported to the City’s Environmental Sustainability Dept (ESD) by calling 310-456-2489, ext.
 390 or email MBuilding@malibucity.org.